 Age, blood glucose, cardiac and renal function, and inflammatory reaction are important indicators of poor prognosis for mechanical ventilation in severe and critical COVID-19 patients.

-Key words: COVID-19; mechanical ventilation; efficacy; factors
+Key Words: COVID-19; Mechanical ventilation; Efficacy; Factors; Prognosis

-Zeng J, Qi XX, Cai WW, Pan YP, Xie Y. Retrospective analysis of influencing factors on the efficacy of mechanical ventilation in severe and critical COVID-19 Patients.
-World J Clin Cases 2021; in press.
+Zeng J, Qi XX, Cai WW, Pan YP, Xie Y. Retrospective analysis of influencing factors on the efficacy of mechanical ventilation in severe and critical COVID-19 patients.
+World J Clin Cases 2021; In press

-Core tip: A total of 27 severe and critical COVID-19 patients were treated with mechanical ventilation and divided into the “effective group” and “death group” according to the final outcomes of the treatment.
+Core Tip: A total of 27 severe and critical coronavirus disease 2019 (COVID-19) patients were treated with mechanical ventilation and divided into the “effective group” and “death group” according to the final outcomes of the treatment.
 There were significant differences in the degree of infection, cardiac and renal function, and blood glucose between the death group and effective group.
 We found that age, blood glucose, cardiac and renal function, and inflammatory reaction are important indicators of poor prognosis for mechanical ventilation in severe and critical COVID-19 patients.

 INTRODUCTION

-The novel coronavirus disease 2019 (COVID-19) has spread widely around the world with strong infectivity, rapid mutation and a high mortality rate.[1-3] It has a wide clinical spectrum, including mild respiratory disease, asymptomatic infection and severe pneumonia with acute respiratory failure and even death.
+The novel coronavirus disease 2019 (COVID-19) has spread widely around the world with strong infectivity, rapid mutation, and a high mortality rate[1-3].
+It has a wide clinical spectrum, including mild respiratory disease, asymptomatic infection, and severe pneumonia with acute respiratory failure and even death.
 Mechanical ventilation has been included in the Diagnosis and Treatment Protocol for Novel Coronavirus Pneumonia (Trial Version 8) as an important treatment for severe and critical COVID-19 patients, but its clinical efficacy is various.
 Therefore, it is necessary to study the influencing factors on the efficacy of mechanical ventilation in severe and critical COVID-19 patients.
-From February 19th, 2020 to April 5th, 2020 at Hubei Maternal and Child Health Hospital in Guanggu District (Wuhan, Hubei Province, China), a total of 27 severe and critical COVID-19 patients were treated with noninvasive or invasive mechanical ventilators, 17 of whom died.
+From February 19, 2020 to April 5, 2020 at Hubei Maternal and Child Health Hospital in Guanggu District (Wuhan, Hubei Province, China), a total of 27 severe and critical COVID-19 patients were treated with noninvasive or invasive mechanical ventilators, 17 of whom died.
 We retrospectively analyzed the clinical features of the 27 patients in order to improve our understanding of COVID-19 and provide references for clinical treatment.

 MATERIALS AND METHODS